Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Butler Home Heating Fuel Comparison

-Residences have a variety of fuels to choose from when it comes to heating.
-Natural Gas is the most common choice in Butler, used by 2,796,352 or 52% of homeowners.
-The 2nd most popular primary heating fuel for Butler residents is Electricity, used by 1,447,260 homes (27%).
-The remaining homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).
+Homeowners have a variety of fuels to choose from when it comes to heating.
+Natural Gas is the preferred choice in Butler, used by 2,796,352 or 52% of residents.
+The 2nd most popular primary heating fuel for Butler homeowners is Electricity, used by 1,447,260 homes (27%).
+The other homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).

 Butler County Residential Primary Home Heating Fuel (in Number of Households)